hexagontruth/minhalma/README.md

 - `<space>`: Pause or unpause game.
 Required when a player has won, or the game history has been traversed between AI moves.
 - `N`: This will abruptly end the previous game and start a new one.
 Too bad.
 - `R`: Shows ranking of players who have already won the current game.
-- `S`: Return to default status message, which is fairly useless but tells you how many players are still playing.
 - `[+|h|?]`: Shows configuration modal and brief summary of important controls.
 - `U`: Undo.
 Only allowed on human move.
 Returns game to state before same player's last move, with the move counter, &c. reset to that state.
 - `<ArrowLeft>`: Go back one move in game history.